Costin Nenițescu

-Costin D. Nenițescu (in some places Nenitzescu (/ro/; 15 July 1902 – 28 July 1970) was a prominent Romanian chemist, and a professor at the Politehnica University of Bucharest.
+Costin D. Nenițescu (in some places Nenitzescu (/ro/); 15 July 1902 – 28 July 1970) was a prominent Romanian chemist, and a professor at the Politehnica University of Bucharest.
 He was a titular member of the Romanian Academy, a corresponding member of the German Academy of Sciences in Berlin, and a member of the Leopoldina Academy of Natural Scientists in Halle-Saale.

 Early life

 He was born in Bucharest, the son of Dimitrie S. Nenițescu (lawyer and politician, director of the National Bank of Romania and Minister of Industry and Commerce) and Elena Nenițescu, and the nephew of the writer Ioan S. Nenițescu.
-After completing in 1920 his secondary studies at Gheorghe Lazăr High School, Nenițescu continued his studies at the Polytechnic Institute in Zurich and Ludwig Maximilian University in Munich, where he completed in 1935 his Ph.D. under the direction of Hans Fischer, with thesis regarding the synthesis of degradation products of blood pigments.
+After completing in 1920 his secondary studies at Gheorghe Lazăr High School, Nenițescu continued his studies at the Polytechnic Institute in Zurich and the Ludwig-Maximilians-Universität München (LMU) in Munich, where he completed in 1935 his Ph.D. under the direction of Hans Fischer, with thesis regarding the synthesis of degradation products of blood pigments.